jmespath-community/jmespath.spec/jep-014-string-functions.md

 ```
 Given the `$subject` string, `replace()` replaces occurrences of the `$old` substring with the `$new` substring.

-The `$count` optional parameter specifies how many occurrences of the `$old` substring in `$subject` are replaced.
+The `$count` optional integer specifies how many occurrences of the `$old` substring in `$subject` are replaced.
 If this parameter is omitted, all occurrences are replaced.
-If `$count` is negative, an error MUST be raised.
+If `$count` is not an integer or is negative, an error MUST be raised.

 The `replace()` function has no effect if `$count` is `0`.